Dexy2811/Advent-of-code/README.md

 # Advent-of-code
-A library of my old advent of code participations
+A library of my old advent of code participations with both contributions from friends and myself.